 When you supplement, your body may read reduced breastfeeding as a signal to slow milk production.
 You can protect your goals by watching changes early and adjusting feeding patterns with care.

-- A full breast at dawn
+- A fuller breast at dawn

-- A quiet latch before bed
+- A calm latch before bed

 - A bottle beside a nursing pillow

-Pumping To Protect Supply
+Pumping to Protect Supply

 If you skip pumping often, your milk supply may gradually dip over time.
-You can stay ahead of that by monitoring milk output and adjusting your routine to match your baby’s feeding pattern.
+You can stay ahead of that by monitoring milk output and adjusting your routine to match your baby’s pattern.

 This approach lets you use combo feeding with more freedom while protecting production and keeping your breastfeeding goals on track.

-Night Feeds And Supply
+Night Feeds and Supply

-Watch your baby’s feeding patterns so you can protect frequent breastfeeds when you want to keep nursing strong.
 A lactation specialist can help you build a plan that fits your family and keeps you feeling in control.

 - A sleepy bedside bottle